 Encounter Edu is founded on partnerships with business, science and NGOs.
 The opportunities we provide to young people wouldn't be possible without the support of our funding, research and expedition partners: AXA XL, British Antarctic Survey, CARMABI, Common Seas, Exeter University, Google, KNMI, Natural Environment Research Council, Nekton Foundation, Oxbotica, Plymouth Marine Laboratory and UNWRA.

-Much of the innovation that we have been recognised for, such as live-streamed lessons from expeditions and use of virtual reality in the classroom, have been made possible by long-term partner, AXA XL, and it was a pleasure to have Chip Cunliffe, Director, Sustainable Development at AXA XL, a division of AXA, join us at the awards ceremony.
+Much of the innovation that we have been recognised for, such as live-streamed lessons from expeditions and use of virtual reality in the classroom, have been made possible by long-term partner, AXA XL, and it was a pleasure to have Chip Cunliffe, Biodiversity Director at AXA XL, a division of AXA, join us at the awards ceremony.

 In its eighth year, the BETT Awards are a celebration of the inspiring creativity and innovation that can be found throughout technology for education.
 The awards form an integral part of the BETT Show each year, the world’s leading showcase of education technology solutions.
 The winners are seen to have excelled in ICT provision and support for nurseries, schools, colleges and special schools alike with a clear focus on what works in the classroom.